aiotrope/syz-G/client/src/assets/docs.md

 ---

-### Object: Post
+### Collection: posts

-`Post` object has `User` object reference and array of reference to `Comment` as `user` and `comments` respectively. `Post` objects list and retrieve actions can be access by **anonymous users** as well as viewing each user's posts snippets objects created.
-Creating, updating and deleting `post` objects can only be done when user is authenticated and if the `req.user` has reference to the objects.
+The `posts` has `user` object reference and array of reference to `comments`.
+The object's list and retrieve actions can be access by **anonymous users** as well as viewing each user's posts snippets objects created.
+Creating, updating and deleting `posts` objects can only be done when user is authenticated and if the `req.user` has reference to the objects.
 The `http://localhost:5173/me` page can manage the update and deletion of `req.user` object references including the deletion of their account.
 When an authenticated user created a post snippet at `http://localhost:5173/create-snippet`, the reference `user`` object was automatically filled in with an empty array of `comments`as another reference as well as`createdAt`and`updatedAt` timestamp.

 Take note when filling the form on `entry` filled, anything that contains `?` or `.`, particularly in the beginning, will be sanitised and cleared out.